Skip to content

 Mini PC setup

-This section describes how we configured a Beelink S12 Pro mini PC as an onboard computer for running controllers.
-These steps are tailored for this model but should apply to other mini PCs as well.
+This section describes how we configured a "Beelink S12 Pro" mini PC as an onboard computer for running real-time controllers.
+While these steps are tailored for this model, they should apply to other mini PCs as well.

 Ubuntu 22

-- Scroll down and download this file:
+2. Scroll down and download the ubuntu-22.04.4-desktop-amd64.iso image file.

-- Download and install balenaEtcher
+3. Download and install balenaEtcher.

 Note